-Determining liability and who is responsible in a truck accident can be exceptionally difficult.
+Determining liability and who is responsible for a truck accident in California can be exceptionally difficult.
 The trucking industry includes a wide variety of players.
 Naturally, this makes determining liability more complex.

 Several parties may be responsible for your injuries and damages.
 They are the following: